-Does a dependency resolution run for the current package and prints out the results.
-The result is either a list of all package versions chosen or a description of the conflict encountered during dependency resolution.

-Tests the current package with CurryCheck.
+- deps Does a dependency resolution run for the current package and prints out the results.
+The result is either a list of all package versions chosen or a description of the conflict encountered during dependency resolution. - Tests the current package with CurryCheck.
 If the package specification contains a definition of a test suite (entry testsuite, see Section 8), then the modules defined there are tested.
 If there is no test suite defined, the list of exported modules are tested, if they are explicitly specified (field exportedModules of the package specification), otherwise all modules in the directory src (including hierarchical modules stored in its subdirectories) are tested.
-Using the option --modules, one can also specify a comma-separated list of module names to be tested.

-diff [version] Compares the API and behavior of the current package to another version of the same package.
+Using the option --modules, one can also specify a comma-separated list of module names to be tested. - Generates an HTML documentation of the current package with CurryDoc.
+If the package specification contains a list of exported modules (see Section 8), then these modules are documented.
+Otherwise, the main module (if the package specification contains the entry executable, see Section 8) or all modules in the directory src (including hierarchical modules stored in its subdirectories) are documented.
+Using the option --modules, one can also specify a comma-separated list of module names to be documented.
+Using the option --docdir, one can specify the target directory where the documentation should be stored.
+If this option is not provided, "cdoc" is used as the documentation directory. - diff [version] Compares the API and behavior of the current package to another version of the same package.
 If the version option is missing, the latest version of the current package found in the repository is used for comparison.
 If the options --api-only or --behavior-only are added, then only the API or the behavior are compared, respectively.
 Using the option --modules, one can also specify a comma-separated list of module names to be compared.
 Without this option, all exported modules are compared.